tylerlum/cpsc340-2020w2/docs/python.md

 # Programming environment: Python

 We will be using Python for this course because it is open source and widely used in machine learning and data science.
-We will use Python 3 (in particular 3.5 or 3.6) because of some new features: dividing two integers returns a float by default, it has nice syntax like `x@y` for matrix multiplication, etc. **Python 2.7 is not supported in this course.**
+We will use Python 3, in particular 3.7 or higher.

 We recommend the Anaconda Python distribution because it comes bundled with a bunch of useful packages (NumPy, SciPy, scikit-learn, Jupyter notebook) pre-installed.
 You can [download Anaconda from their website](https://www.anaconda.com/download/) for free.

 If for some reason you don't want to use Anaconda, you can install the individual packages with `pip`.
 The annoying thing about Python is that the name of the package doesn't necessarily match the name in the code.
 For example if you see `import sklearn` in the code, you might (naively believing that we live in a sane world) try `pip install sklearn` but in fact it should be `pip install scikit-learn`.
-(Also, `pip` should be installing packages for Python 3 by default, but if you have both Python 2 and 3 installed with Python 2 as your default, you may need to use `pip3` in place of `pip`.)

 Here are some resources that might help you learn Python.
 Note that the course staff has not tried out these materials and so we aren't necessarily endorsing them.